 Most millennials love social media and most of our elders are not fans of too many social sites.
 But in this day in age employers and clients are looking for you online before they even ask you to come in for an interview or to discuss a project.
 Here are some social platforms we all can utilize to create an awesome portfolio on social media.

-You can also use twitter to post pictures and videos.
+You can also use Twitter to post pictures and videos.
 When you post pictures and videos on Twitter it will create more engagement.
-Which is exactly what you want, you want to be active so people have a reason to follow and connect with you.
+This is exactly what you want, you want to be active so people have a reason to follow and connect with you.
 If you’re not active why would anyone want to follow you?
-Of course you must continue be professional on this platform as well.
+Of course, you must continue to be professional on this platform as well.
 Don’t tweet about how unorganized a client is or how difficult a band was during a show.
 Your public timeline is not the place.
 Your professionalism and personality have to equally shine and reflect you in the same light across every social media outlet.

-Now this platform is professional, but you still have to find a way to incorporate a hint of personality.
+Now, this platform is professional, but you still have to find a way to incorporate a hint of personality.
 You can do this but publishing articles on LinkedIn.
-Here you can write about audio and anything else you have a passion about.
+Here you can write about audio and anything else you have a passion for.
 This way anyone looking at your profile for the first time gets your work history, schooling and a little taste of who you are as a person.
-You must to stay active on LinkedIn so you don’t miss any job opportunities or a chance to connect with influencers and shot callers.
-LinkedIn is not the place to down talk your previous employer or talk about any other personal business.
+You must stay active on LinkedIn so you don’t miss any job opportunities or a chance to connect with influencers and shot callers.
+LinkedIn is not the place to down-talk your previous employer or talk about any other personal business.
 Your colleagues within your network will become very annoyed if you do this and it will turn off any future leads.